IBM/qml4omics/README.md

 ```bash
   .\venv\Scripts\Activate.ps1
   ```
-Once the activated, you'll see `(venv)` at the beginning of your terminal promt.
+Once activated, you'll see `(venv)` at the beginning of your terminal prompt.

 4. **Install project dependencies:**
-   Once the virtual enviroment is activated, you can install the required packages listed in the `requirements.txt` file:
+   Once the virtual environment is activated, you can install the required packages listed in the `requirements.txt` file:
   ```bash
   pip install  -r requirements.txt
   ```
-5. **Deactivate the virtual enviroment (when you are done):**
+5. **Deactivate the virtual environment (when you are done):**
    ```bash
     deactivate
    ```
-   This will return you to your base Python enviroment.
+   This will return you to your base Python environment.

-#### Option 2: Setting up a Conda Enviroment
+#### Option 2: Setting up a Conda Environment

 1. Create the environment from the `requirements.txt` file.
-This can be done using anaconda, miniconda, miniforge, or any other environment manager.
+This can be done using Anaconda, miniconda, miniforge, or any other environment manager.
 ```
 conda create -n qml4omics python==3.11

 ```
-* Note: if you receive the error `bash: conda: command not found...`, you need to install some form of anaconda to your development environment.
+* Note: if you receive the error `bash: conda: command not found...`, you need to install some form of anaconda in your development environment.
 2. Activate the new environment:
 ```
 conda activate qml4omics